-As local intrackability is computed in a local space-time volume, we collect a histogram of the intrackabilities by pooling them over the image lattice Λ , following the study of natural image statistics where people collected histograms of local filtered responses.
+As the local intrackability is computed in a local space-time volume, we collect the histogram of the intrackabilities by pooling them over the image lattice Λ , following the study of natural image statistics where people collected histograms of local filtered responses.

-In our first experiment, we collect a set of 202 video clips of birds from various websites, such as National Geographic and Flickr.
-Each clip has 6 frames and is resized to the same size (176 \times 144) so that the intrackability is computed in the same range.
-The reason why we choose bird videos is that birds are captured at a wide range of scales (distance), density, and motion dynamics against clean sky or water.
+In our first experiment, we collect a set of 202 video clips of birds from various websites, such as National Geography and Flickr.
+Each clip has 6 frames and is resized to the same size (176×144) so that the intrackability is computed in the same range.
+The reason why we choose bird videos is that birds are captured in a wide range of scales (distance), density, and motion dynamics against clean sky or water.
 They are ideal for studying the change of representations.
-As we set ${\bf u}$ in the range of $\{-12,...,+12\}^2$, the maximum value of intrackability is $\log(25 \times 25) \approx 6.4$.
-We select 60 bins for the histogram of local intrackability and thus treat it as a 60-element vector.
-To better calculate the distance (i.e., Bhattacharyya distance (Comaniciu et al, 2003)) between histograms, we take the square root of each element.
+As we set u in the range of $\{-12, ..., +12\}^2$, the maximum value of intrackability is $\log(23 \times 23) \approx 6$.
+We select 60 bins for the histogram of the local intrackability and thus treat it as a 60-element vector.
+To better calculate the distance (i.e., Bhattacharyya distance (Comaniciu et al, 2003)) between histograms, we take the square root for each element.